maazadeeb/blog/src/pages/articles/2018-12-30---how-to-create-an-autoclose-modal/index.md

 modalWrapperElement.style.visibility = "";
 ```

-Just a side note that inline styles override class based styles and that's how our modal show/hide works.
+PS: Inline styles override class based styles.
+That's how our modal open/close works.
 Also, setting a property on `style` to `""` or `null` deletes it from the inline style.

 ## The events

 In general, we need to close the modal when the user presses escape key or clicks anywhere outside the modal content area.
 When the backdrop is visible, the modal is generally closed by a user action inside the modal content or by pressing escape.
 Clicking outside doesn't have any effect, like in Dialogs.
-But when being used for a Menu or Tooltip, the modal will trigger a close mechanism when clicked outside as well.
+But when being used for a Menu or a Tooltip, the modal will trigger a close mechanism when clicked outside as well.

 For the purposes of this demo, we'll close the modal when clicking outside even when the backdrop is visible.

-Hence we will need to listen to the mouse `click` event and a keyboard `keyup` event on the `document`.
+Hence we'll need to listen to the keyboard `keyup` event and the mouse `click` event on the `document`.
 Listening on `document` is only required when the modal is open, so make sure that happens.
-We'll add the event handlers when we click on the trigger element and remove them anytime the modal closes.
-Simple `addEventListener` and `removeEventListener` to the rescue.
+Why?
+Because if we're always listening to the events, it's pretty much useless.
+And if you have too many modals, maybe it'll cause performance issues.

-The keyboard handler would be pretty straight-forward.
-It'll just check if escape key was pressed and then trigger the modal closing.
-But, the click handler a bit trickier.
+The keyboard handler is pretty straight-forward.
+It'll just check if the escape key was pressed and then trigger the modal closing.
+But, the click handler is a bit trickier.
 We need to check if the click was registered outside the modal.
 Only then close the modal.
 Can you think of how that can be done?

-One way, the way we'll employ, is using [`contains`](https://developer.mozilla.org/en-US/docs/Web/API/Node/contains) DOM API.
+One way, the way we'll employ, is using the [`contains`](https://developer.mozilla.org/en-US/docs/Web/API/Node/contains) DOM API.
+We can check if the clicked event target is not contained inside the `.modal-content` and only then close.
 The code for the event handlers reduces to

 ```js
 const handleDocumentKeyup = evt => {